How We Became Mortgage-Free In Five Years

 It was like shopping and earning a side income at the same time.

-I’m sure many couponers would agree it can be lucrative if you know how to budget and spend your money wisely when couponing.
+Many super savers would agree couponing can be lucrative if you know how to budget and spend money wisely.

-We bought clothes and still buy some odds and sods, including clothes at second-hand shops, and love garage sales, free stuff, online sales, etc., to save us from buying new.
+We bought clothes at second-hand shops and enjoyed garage sales, free stuff, online sales, etc., to save us from buying new.

-I can’t tell you how many times we’ve purchased from the second-hand shop items that still had price tags attached.
+Shockingly, we’ve often purchased items from second-hand shops that still had price tags attached.

 There is much to be saved if you take the time to look around.

-It’s always easy to find someone who wants to donate items that are practically new or with tags, as long as you aren’t in a rush for them.
+It’s always easy to find someone who wants to donate items that are practically new or with tags, as long as you aren’t rushing shopping.

 Being selective for our frugal lifestyle has helped us see what areas we can be creative in and what areas we need to call in the pros.